 With careful planning, some forward thinking and a few conversations, you can ensure you get the summer you want, without sacrificing your business – and without worrying whether your business (and clients) will still be around when you get back.

 Having an Associate VA in your corner, is a great way to not only cover summer, but to also grow your business generally.
 Working with an Associate can take on many forms and be a beneficial experience for both you and the Associate.
-But you need to make sure you do it right, so I recommend you invest £25 on my VA Masterclass on Working with Associates.
+But you need to make sure you do it right, so I recommend you invest £40 on the VA Membership.
 It gives you all the advice you need, to ensure you find the right Associate, know how to build that working relationship, and ensure you’re both covered legally.
 Why not head on over and check it out – it’s the perfect time to take action, now!